karrymeng-0921/UniBench/README.md

 ### Prompts Data
 We provide the benchmark evaluation prompts in the `dataset_prompts` directory:
 * `HETD_prompts.json`: Contains the comprehensive text prompts derived from our Hybrid Evaluation Tri-Task Dataset (HETD), spanning across Object, Style, and safety tasks.
-* `Unlearn_prompts/`: A directory containing task-specific baseline/target prompts in ready-to-use CSV format.
-  * `Church_unlearn_prompts.csv`: Evaluation prompts for the Object-church task.
-  * `Nudity_unlearn_prompts.csv`: Evaluation prompts for the NSFW-nudity task.
-  * `Vangogh_unlearn_prompts.csv`: Evaluation prompts for the Style-vangogh task.
-  * `Parachute_unlearn_prompts.csv`: Evaluation prompts for the additional Object-parachute task.
+* `Unlearn_prompts/`: Contains task-specific evaluation prompts (CSV format) for all benchmark concepts across Object, Style, and NSFW tasks.

 > 💡 **Note**: The CSV files in `Unlearn_prompts/` can be directly fed into the image generation script below.
 However, since the comprehensive HETD dataset contains too many CSV files to be listed individually here, we only provide the core `HETD_prompts.json`.
 If you want to use these JSON prompts for the image generation script below, you can parse them or convert them into the required CSV format (`prompt`, `evaluation_seed`, `case_number`) first.